NobiDevs/ACT-Score-Hider/README.md

 ### Features

-- **Automatic Hiding**: Scores are automatically hidden when you visit ACT score pages
+- **Automatic Hiding**: Scores are automatically hidden when you visit ACT® score pages
 - **Click to Reveal**: Click on any hidden score to reveal it
 - **Sound Effects**: Play custom sounds based on score thresholds
 - **Confetti Effects**: Trigger confetti animations based on score thresholds